David Mitchell (comedian): Other Mitchell and Webb projects

 After the success of Peep Show, Mitchell and Webb returned to sketch comedy with their BBC Radio 4 sketch show That Mitchell and Webb Sound, which ran for five series.
 The show was adapted for television and became That Mitchell and Webb Look.
 Producer Gareth Edwards described it as "the shortest pitch [he had] ever written".
 The show ran for four series.
 Towards the end of 2006 the pair made their first tour, with a show called The Two Faces of Mitchell and Webb.
 The tour was criticised as just "a succession of largely unrelated scenes" by The Guardians Brian Logan, who gave it a rating of two stars.

 That Mitchell and Webb Look won them the BAFTA for Best Comedy Programme or Series at the 2007 awards, and they earned a further nomination for it in 2009.
 It was nominated for two British Comedy Awards in 2006: Britain's Best New TV Comedy and the Highland Spring People's Choice.
 Their stage tour The Two Faces of Mitchell and Webb was nominated for the British Comedy Award for Best Stage Comedy, and That Mitchell and Webb Sound won a Sony Silver Award.

 Their first film, Magicians, was released on 18 May 2007.
 It was directed by Andrew O'Connor and written by Jesse Armstrong and Sam Bain.
 Mitchell played the role of a magician named Harry.
 Later in 2007, the pair recorded a pilot BBC Radio 2 sitcom entitled Daydream Believers, in which Mitchell played Ray, a science-fiction writer.
 The show was previously a one-off television pilot from Channel 4's Comedy Lab, and also starred Mitchell and Webb.

 Mitchell and Webb's first comedy book, This Mitchell and Webb Book, was published in 2009.
 A second book was planned for 2010.
-They also wrote and filmed Playing Shop, a comedy television pilot for BBC2 about two men who operate a business out of their shed.
+They also wrote and filmed Playing Shop, a comedy television pilot for BBC Two about two men who operate a business out of their shed.
 Although the BBC commissioners were happy with it, Mitchell and Webb scrapped it themselves, as they felt it was too similar to Peep Show.
 A new pilot had been commissioned, but the plan was later shelved.
 Mitchell and Webb voiced a robotic duo in the Doctor Who episode "Dinosaurs on a Spaceship" in 2012.